 As your total electric consumption approaches 500 KWh per month, it becomes increasingly more difficult to keep it balanced between the two meters.
 In my own case, I found myself swapping two circuit breakers every two months when I received the two CFE bills.
 (The two breakers must be in the same subpanel, one connected to the “red phase” meter and the second to the “black phase meter” and having significantly different values of load.)
 This is easier said than done because sometimes the loads change seasonally, especially if you are using an electric heater, for example.

-As an example, here is a graph of the electrical usage for the two meters in our house over the last 2 years.
+As an example, here is a graph of the electrical usage for the two meters in our house over the three year period from May 2017 to May 2020.
 The load balance looks pretty good, but remember that I was monitoring it fairly closely and making changes (circuit breaker swaps) from time to time.
 The two meters are marked as RED and BLK since these are the colors I used for connecting the two phases from the meters to the breaker box.

 The average for the total of both meters is 912 KWh so if they were perfectly balanced, each meter would average 456 KWh and would be below the threshold for the much higher DAC rate shown as the heavy line at 500 above.
 The actual bills for both meters and the total (BLUE) is shown below.